DuSable Black History Museum

-The DuSable Black History Museum and Education Center, formerly the DuSable Museum of African American History, is a museum in Chicago that is dedicated to the study and conservation of African-American history, culture, and art.
+The DuSable Black History Museum and Education Center, formerly the DuSable Museum of African American History, is a museum in Chicago, Illinois, United States, dedicated to the study and conservation of African-American history, culture, and art.

 It was named after Jean Baptiste Point du Sable.
 It was founded in 1961 by Margaret Taylor-Burroughs, her husband Charles Burroughs, Gerard Lew, Eugene Feldman, Bernard Goss, Marian M. Hadley, and others.
 They established the museum to celebrate black culture, at the time overlooked by most museums and academic establishments.
 The museum has an affiliation with the Smithsonian Institution.

 History

 Founding

 The DuSable Black History Museum was chartered on February 16, 1961.
 Its origins as the Ebony Museum of Negro History and Art began in the work of Margaret and Charles Burroughs, Bernard Goss, and others to correct the perceived omission of black history and culture in the education establishment.
 The museum was originally located on the ground floor of the Burroughses' home at 3806 S. Michigan Avenue.
 In 1968, the museum was renamed for Jean Baptiste Point du Sable, a fur trader of black African ancestry and the first non-Native-American permanent settler in Chicago.
 During the 1960s, the museum and the South Side Community Art Center, which was located across the street, founded in 1941 by Taylor-Burroughs and dedicated by Eleanor Roosevelt, formed an African-American cultural corridor.
 This original museum site had previously been a social club and boarding house for African-American railroad workers and is now listed as a Chicago Landmark and on the National Register of Historic Places.

 The DuSable Black History Museum quickly filled a void caused by limited cultural resources then available to African Americans in Chicago.
 It became an educational resource for African-American history and culture and a focal point in Chicago for black social activism.
 The museum has hosted political fundraisers, community festivals, and various events serving the black community.
 The museum's model has been emulated in numerous other cities around the country, including Boston, Los Angeles, and Philadelphia.